sitjart/ds-handbook-test/pages/maturity-model/strategy/mm-strategy-defined.md

 ---
 title: Strategy for RDM
-description: Strategy for Research data management services to guide RDM efforts of the organisation
+description: Indicates at what level the strategy for RDM services and activities has been defined and implemented
 contributors: []
 page_id: mm-strategy-defined
 ---